robocy-lab/robo_lab/drafts/async1_draft.md

 And that's final version of our `event loop`!
 It handles multiple tasks at once, can work with timers and keep your computer safe in case of very specific and unrealistic problem, that almost certainly won't ever happen in your life!
-But that's some cases when async is really needed:
+But there are some cases when async is really needed:
 - Web servers, that get many requests at once.
 Threads are good, but threads that can handle multiple requests at any time are cooler!
 - Database access in your app (they're relatively slow too)